jengalas/pz-adventures-jekyll/_drafts/2025-09-13-acadia-adventures-2025-day-11.md

 I felt pretty strong immediately, and the downhill along Main Street gave me an extra boost, but more than anything I kept telling myself just to go easy, pace myself, and not wear out in the first half.
 I had a feeling I would be able to keep a steady pace on the West Street hill, and probably gain something there.

+{% include gallery.html gallery_id="gallery1" class="" %}

 And that is what happened.
 I crossed the wide intersection at West and Route 3 (one of two places on the course where police were managing traffic) and immediately noticed that nearly everyone I could see on the hill ahead of me was walking.
 I just kind of chugged past them, in some cases putting out more speed than I wanted to just so I wasn't breathing down someone's neck like a creep, and got up the hill quickly.
 Then the course levels off for a short stretch before the next climb on Cleftstone up to Eagle Lake Road.
-Then from there we crossed over Eagle Lake Road (the second place with police coverage) and after the stretch of very slightly rolling hills along Cromwell HArbor Road (where I spotted three turkeys alongside the road), flew down to the finish!
+Then from there we crossed over Eagle Lake Road (the second place with police coverage) and after the stretch of very slightly rolling hills along Cromwell Harbor Road (where I spotted three turkeys alongside the road), flew down to the finish!

 This was a little strange because it appeared that the way they were directing runners into the park was blocked by orange cones.
 A woman just ahead of me kept running straight, which confused me and someone behind me briefly, but I didn't see any other way to get into the park, so I just followed the arrow and then noticed that the path turned and went right into the park and straight toward the finish line.
 It was a thrill to run down that final stretch!
 I was looking around for Rich but didn't spot him until I had already crossed the line.